Security Certifications Are Worthless

 Years.

-If you want to be a “security professional” you have to think like a bad guy.
+If you want to be a "security professional", you have to think like a bad guy.

-No security professional worth anything takes those certifications seriously.
-And in my experience no security professional will list them.
-They may have them, as a compliance requirement for the federal government or other organizations, but it’s just that, a compliance requirement.
+No security professional worth anything takes these certifications seriously.
+In my experience, they do not even list them.
+They may hold them as a compliance requirement for the federal government or other organizations, but that is all they are.

 EDITED TO ADD